godsentsalvaloza/Portal-Expo-25/source/post/researches/cultural-tourism-the-impact-of-footwear-durability-in-marikina-market-on-customers-satisfaction-among-senior-high-school-students-at-sti-college-marikina-05-14.md

   satisfaction, with students valuing longevity and resilience as key factors in their perception of value.
 However, comfort and affordability also play important roles, revealing a complex relationship between product durability and overall user experience.
-While students appreciate Marikina's artisanal heritage, concerns about declining craftsmanship and competition with cheaper, mass-produced imports highlight challenges facing the industry.
-The study concludes that improving durability, along with addressing comfort and cost, can boost customer loyalty and restore Marikina's reputation as the "Shoe Capital of the Philippines."
+While students appreciate Marikina&#39;s artisanal heritage, concerns about declining craftsmanship and competition with cheaper, mass-produced imports highlight challenges facing the industry.
+The study concludes that improving durability, along with addressing comfort and cost, can boost customer loyalty and restore Marikina&#39;s reputation as the Shoe Capital of the Philippines.
 Recommendations include fostering youth-driven innovation, expanding vocational training, and emphasizing durability in marketing strategies as a key selling point.
 tags: toper
 members: Delima, Ashly Rose S. -Magbanua, Samatha Nicole I. -Marabulas, Resha Mae U. -Rico, Christine M. -Sarmiento, Cris Mae S.